Pearson Sound: Career

-In 2007 he founded the record label Hessle Audio with Ben Thomson (Ben UFO) and Kevin McAuley (Pangaea).
+In 2007, he founded the record label Hessle Audio with Ben Thomson (Ben UFO) and Kevin McAuley (Pangaea).
 Since then, Hessle Audio have been featured regularly in major dance music publications, as well as touring across the world.
-On their 15th anniversary in 2022 a cover feature in Crack magazine stated: "pound for pound, Hessle Audio are surely the most influential British club label of their generation".
+On their 15th anniversary in 2022, a cover feature in Crack magazine stated: "Pound for pound, Hessle Audio are surely the most influential British club label of their generation".

 Kennedy released his debut self-titled album in 2015 on Hessle Audio.
-The album was well received critically and scored 8.1 from the website Pitchfork.
+The album was well received critically and scored 8.1 by the website Pitchfork.
 His single "XLB" was voted as the second best track of 2016 by Resident Advisor.

-Kennedy makes regular appearances on BBC Radio 1 who describe him as a 'key figure in the [UK Bass] scene', as well as co-hosting a weekly show on London's Rinse FM.
+Kennedy makes regular appearances on BBC Radio 1 who describe him as a 'key figure in the [UK bass] scene', as well as co-hosting a regular show on London's Rinse FM.

-Aside from DJing and producing, Kennedy also runs a vinyl-only club night called Acetate at the Leeds nightclub Wire.
+Aside from DJing, producing and mixing, Kennedy also ran for many years a vinyl-only club night called Acetate at the Leeds nightclub Wire, featuring guests such as Gilles Peterson and Four Tet, and he was a headline act at the club's final club night weekend before its closure in June 2024.